Package 'geobounds'

 install

 Logical.
-If TRUE, install the cache path on your local machine for use in future sessions.
+If TRUE, save the cache directory for use in future sessions.
 Defaults to FALSE.
 If cache_dir is missing or empty, this parameter is set to FALSE automatically.

 quiet